D-pyt/Python-CRUD-django/README.md

 ## To try something

-1. Go to http://127.0.0.1:8000/ to view the application and do spmething manually
+1. Go to http://127.0.0.1:8000/ to view the application and do something manually

 2. To play with json-api use curl or httpie.